python/cpython/Doc/reference/lexical_analysis.rst

 * *Nd* - decimal numbers
 * *Pc* - connector punctuations

-All identifiers are converted into the normal form NFC while parsing; comparison of identifiers is based on NFC.
+All identifiers are converted into the normal form NFKC while parsing; comparison of identifiers is based on NFKC.

 A non-normative HTML file listing all valid identifier characters for Unicode 4.1 can be found at